-Nifty March Futures trade at discount
+Nifty March futures trade at discount

-Reliance, Infosys and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Steel, Reliance Industries and Hindalco Industries were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2022 F&O contracts expires on 31 March 2022.